birkb85/PCRemoteControl/README.md

 ### Build PCRemoteControlSetup installer

-Build PCRemoteControlSetup project with the Release configuration.
+Build the PCRemoteControlSetup project with the Release configuration.

-Installer is then located here:
+The MSI installer is then located here:

 ```
-[VSProjectsFolder]\PCRemoteControl\PCRemoteControlSetup\bin\x64\Release\PCRemoteControlSetup.msi
+[VSProjectsFolder]\PCRemoteControl\PCRemoteControlSetup\bin\x64\Release\
 ```